Culture of San Diego: Media

 Many novels, films and television shows take place in San Diego.
 Almost Famous, Bring It On, Citizen Kane, Some Like It Hot, Top Gun and its sequel were set in and filmed there.
-Hotel del Coronado, Balboa Park and Downtown San Diego have been the filming location for multiple films and television shows.
+Hotel del Coronado, Balboa Park and downtown San Diego have been the filming location for multiple films and television shows.

 Music

-The San Diego Symphony performs on a regular basis at Symphony Towers and other venues.
+The San Diego Symphony performs on a regular basis at Jacobs Music Center and other venues.
 The San Diego Opera at Civic Center Plaza, directed by Ian Campbell, was ranked by Opera America as one of the top 10 opera companies in the United States.
 The San Diego Master Chorale performs both alone and with the San Diego Symphony.
-Other musical organizations include the La Jolla Symphony and Chorus, La Jolla Music Society, the Greater San Diego Chamber Orchestra, the San Diego Concert Band, and the music departments of San Diego State University, University of California at San Diego, University of San Diego, and Point Loma Nazarene College.
+Other musical organizations include the La Jolla Symphony and Chorus, La Jolla Music Society, the Greater San Diego Chamber Orchestra, the San Diego Concert Band, and the music departments of San Diego State University, the University of California, San Diego, University of San Diego, and Point Loma Nazarene University.
 Free concerts of organ music are presented regularly at the Spreckels Organ Pavilion, the world's largest outdoor pipe organ, in Balboa Park.

 San Diego boasts one of the most eclectic local music scenes in California.
-Once dubbed the "Next Seattle" during the independent rock craze of the early to mid-1990s, San Diego's clubs and cafe's have produced such pioneering rock acts as Blink-182, Stone Temple Pilots, Pierce the Veil, P.O.D., Switchfoot, As I Lay Dying, Three Mile Pilot, Rocket From the Crypt, Pinback, Thingy, Drive Like Jehu, Unbroken, Swing Kids, Creedle, Battalion of Saints, Manual Scan, Beat Farmers, The Paladins, The Bigfellas, Morlocks, Crash Worship, Greyboy Allstars, Boilermaker, The Black Heart Procession, The Album Leaf, Tristeza, and Pitchfork, among countless others.
+Once dubbed the "Next Seattle" during the independent rock craze of the early to mid-1990s, San Diego's clubs and cafes have produced such pioneering rock acts as Blink-182, Stone Temple Pilots, Pierce the Veil, P.O.D., Switchfoot, As I Lay Dying, Three Mile Pilot, Rocket From the Crypt, Pinback, Thingy, Drive Like Jehu, Unbroken, Swing Kids, Creedle, Battalion of Saints, Manual Scan, Beat Farmers, the Paladins, the Bigfellas, Morlocks, Crash Worship, Greyboy Allstars, Boilermaker, the Black Heart Procession, the Luke Walton Band, the Album Leaf, Tristeza, and Pitchfork, among countless others.
 Singer-songwriter Erika Davies is a notable lounge music local act.

+CRSSD Festival has been a mainstay in the California electronic dance music circuit since 2015.
+It's held in San Diego twice a year.

+Artists from other genres have emerged and found success.
+Frank Zappa briefly operated in San Diego with progressive band The Mothers of Invention.
+Renowned singer-songwriter Tom Waits also spent a long period of his life in Southern California at the start of his career, including San Diego.

+Hip-Hop has also had a scene in San Diego, drawing influences from styles across the country, with artists like Rob Stone citing both west coast gangster rap and Atlanta styles as influences.
+Figures in the culture like DJ Artistic have held influence within the San Diego region, whereas rappers like Nick Cannon went on to experience wider success as mainstream entertainers.